Karapusa or Kara Sev is a deep-fried jar snack that is traditionally made during festivals in India.

-I think each Indian state has its variations to this savory fried snacks adding different spices that make it unique.
+I think each Indian state has its variations to these savory fried snacks adding different spices that make it unique.

 So this Karapusa or Kara Sev is made similarly and with very basic ingredients.
 These make a wonderful evening snack or Tea Time Snack.